enqueuer-land/enqueuer/README.md

 Have you ever struggled with testing multi IPC protocol flows?
 Want to ensure that a user journey which involves several steps with different protocols is working properly?
-Dependencies messages have become a pain?
+Depending services have become a pain?
 Don't you worry anymore.
 Enqueuer is what you're looking for.

 ### Enqueuer